On Huang and Wong's Algorithm for Generalized Binary Split Trees

-\begin{definition} A tree $T^*$ has \emph{optimal substructure} if every subtree $T'$ of $T^*$ is optimal (has minimum cost) for its own subproblem $(I',h')$.
-A subproblem $(I,h)$ (or \twoWCST instance $(\Keys,p)$) has optimal substructure if it has an optimal subtree $T^*$ with optimal substructure. \end{definition}
+Following Huang and Wong, the dynamic program implicit in Spuler's algorithm has a subproblem $(I, h)$ for each query interval $I$ and number of holes $h$.
+In what follows we call any such subproblem $(I, h)$ an \emph{S-subproblem}.
+The definition of a correct tree for an S-subproblem is a natural extension of the definition for full instances: a correct tree for $(I,h)$ must have exactly $|I| - h$ leaves, each labeled with a unique key from $I$; however, all keys in $I$ can be used as inequality-comparison keys.
+We use $\optstar{I,h}$ to denote the minimum cost of any tree for S-subproblem $(I,h)$.
+The underlying flaw is the same as in Huang and Wong's dynamic program---S-subproblems do not have optimal substructure.

+Given any S-subproblem $(I, h)$, where $I=[i,j]$ and the subproblem size $|I|-h$ is more than one, Spuler's algorithm computes a tree $\tau(I,h)$ for S-subproblem $(I, h)$ by combining trees $\tau(I',h')$ that it has computed for smaller S-subproblems, as follows:

+\paragraph{Remarks.} The algorithm is not hard to implement.
+Appendix~\ref{sec: code spuler} gives Python code (42 lines).
+As noted earlier, Spuler does not explicitly define his dynamic program or recurrence relation for $\optstar{I,h}$, however, it is implicitly defined by his algorithm and his assumption that each tree $\tau(I,h)$ is optimal for S-subproblem $(I, h)$ (so has cost $\optstar{I, h}$).

+Ties may arise in choosing the minimizers in Lines 1.1 and 3, but Spuler does not discuss ties.
+We'll show that his recurrence relation is incorrect no matter how ties are broken.

+Given an S-subproblem $(I, h)$, Spuler's algorithm constructs its tree $\tau(I, h)$ out of trees $\tau(I', h')$ that it built for smaller S-subproblems.
+This only works if S-subproblems have optimal substructure.
+To complete the proof of Theorem~\ref{thm: spuler flaw}, we show that they do not:

+\begin{theorem} There exists a \twoWCST\ S-subproblem $(I,h)$ with the following property.
+In every optimal tree $T^*$ for $(I, h)$, there is at least one node $N$ such that, for the S-subproblem $(I_N,h')$ arising at $N$, the subtree $T^*_N$ rooted at $N$ in $T^*$ does \emph{not} have minimum cost, $\optstar{I_N,h'}$, for that S-subproblem.\footnote {Note that $h'$ is $h$ plus the number of equality tests on the path from the root of $T^*$ to $N$.
+The algorithm does not determine which keys are used in those equality tests until after it solves $(I_N, h')$.} \end{theorem}

-Next we construct a subproblem $(I,h)$ that does not have optimal substructure.
-That is, every optimal tree $T^*$ for subproblem $(I,h)$ has a subtree $T'$ that is non-optimal for its own subproblem $(I',h')$.
-Before we describe the full subproblem $(I,h)$, for intuition, we first describe one smaller subproblem $(I',h')$ for which using a minimum-cost tree $T'$ is globally a bad choice.
-It is $(I_{8}, 1)$, with one hole, and interval $I_8$ having keys $\{1,2,\ldots,8\}$ whose weights are as follows:
+\begin{proof} Before we describe the full S-subproblem $(I,h)$, we describe one smaller S-subproblem $(I',h')$ for which using a minimum-cost tree $T'$ can be a bad choice globally.
+It is $(I_{8}, 1)$, with one hole and interval $I_8$ having keys $\{1,2,\ldots,8\}$ whose weights are as follows:

 \begin{quote}

 \end{quote}